heylucasterra/heylucasterra.github.io/src/posts/Nubank/side-quests.md

 `Coming Soon`
 <div style="color: var(--font-low-contrast)">

-Patent pending project, 2021 <br>
+- #### Patent pending project, 2021
-New architecture for moving money, 2021
+Confidential

+- #### Moving money, 2020
+Using design as a means to communicate value and get a workstream staffed

+- #### Quality principles, 2020
+Listening to different voices to outline what uality means across the company
 </div>

 ---